-Nicolás has written a minimalist score for Dea Kulumbegashvili's 'Beginning'.
-It has been selected at Cannes 2020, and premiered at Toronto Film Festival and San Sebastian Film Festival this month.
+Nicolás has written the music for Dea Kulumbegashvili's 'Beginning'.
+The film has been selected at Cannes 2020, and premiered at Toronto Film Festival and San Sebastian Film Festival this month.

 The opening show of this year’s edition of Unsound is WEAVINGS, a durational improvisation conceived and co-curated by Nicolás Jaar, structured in the manner of a long fabric of sound, with performers playing with the artists coming before and after them.
 Performers so far confirmed include Aho Ssan, Angel Bat Dawid, Dirar Kalash, Ellen Fullman, Księżyc, Laraaji, Ka Baird, Paweł Szamburski, Raphael Roginski, Resina, Rolando Hernández and Wukir Suryadi & Rully Shabara of Senyawa.